Meet Paris Hilton in KL as she debuts her new fragrance at Sogo

 Born Paris Whitney Hilton on February 17 1981, the media personality is no stranger to stardom from birth, what with being the great-granddaughter of famed American businessman and hotel tycoon Conrad Hilton, founder of the namesake Hilton Hotels & Resorts conglomerate.

-While many who occupy such an enviable station in life will no doubt be accustomed to the occasional blurb and feature in society pages, Paris went on to make a splash for herself in the New York social scene during the 1990s after her family made the decision to trade West Coast sunbeams for East Coast metropolitan life, quickly becoming a tabloid stalwart.
+While many who occupy such an enviable station in life will no doubt be accustomed to the occasional blurb and feature in society pages, Paris went on to carve a niche for herself in the New York social scene during the 1990s after her family made the decision to trade West Coast sunbeams for East Coast metropolitan life, quickly becoming a tabloid stalwart.

 She eventually cemented her place in the city upon being signed on as a professional model under T Management, the modeling agency founded by embattled former U.S President Donald Trump.
 But it wouldn’t be until the debut of the Fox reality television series, The Simple Life, which she starred in alongside fellow socialite Nicole Ritchie, did Paris truly gained international attention.